 Any other needs.

-A process for identification of referrals needed to appropriate community resources and other agencies for services outside the scope of responsibility of the MCP, including but not limited to:
+A process for identification of referrals needed to appropriate community resources and other agencies for services outside the scope of responsibility of the MMP, including but not limited to:

 Need for mental health, services and substance use disorder services.